alexjuda/slfl/README.md

-# sfl
+# slfl

-Slot FLow.
+SLot FLow.
 Local workflow engine with human-in-the-loop inspired by slot-filling in NLP.